My Experience Of Renting A Scooter in Bali

 New laws about renting a Scooter in Bali

-Scooters have made headlines news in Bali over the past couple of months.
+Scooters have made headlines in Bali over the past couple of months.

 This is due to the increasing number of traffic violations and accidents involving foreigners.